senzing-garage/entity-search-web-app/README.md

 Those lines tell docker to pass two secrets to the services defined in the docker compose file.
 These two lines should point to the location of the *server.key* and *server.cert* file you wish to use.
-The configuration of the *senzing-api-server* service may differ from how you have set up your configuration to run.
+The configuration of the *senzing-poc-server* service may differ from how you have set up your configuration to run.
 You should copy over the configuration options defined in your *already working* docker-compose.yml file to the docker-stack.yml file.
 The other important lines(under the *senzing-webapp* service definition) are: